 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking aripiprazole:More common
+You should check with your doctor immediately if any of these side effects occur when taking aripiprazole:More common

 - Difficulty with speaking